Isaac398/Word-Phrase-Alignment-/README.md

 # Word-Phrase-Alignment-
-Based on Parsing of sentences in the Domin of Natural Language Processing.
+Based on Parsing of sentences.